Last Updated on

-Know your facial anatomy!
+In summary, know your facial anatomy!
 Look at how the muscles lie, how they move and how they contribute to expression and ageing.
 Know where the bones start and finish and how they are shaped.
 Understand how features lie in relation to each other.
 On a side note, have you ever seen a forensic facial reconstruction of someone using just their skull as a starting point?
 Impressive stuff.
 Now, go stretch your zygomaticus and run free!

 Find Out More:

 - Skin Deep: A Look at Our Skin Structure: about our skin including the layers of the epidermis and dermis, pigmentation and what our skin does for us.